cn0047/stash/ed/go/README.md

 The OS schedules threads to run against processors regardless of the process they belong to.
 FYI: OS thereads expensive to start, stop, utilize.
-OS thread is just a sequence of instructions that can be executed independently by a processor.
-OS threads are lighter than the process so you can spawn a lot of them.
-Linux doesn’t distinguish between threads and processes and both are called tasks.
 <br>
 The OS schedules threads to run against physical processors and the Go runtime schedules goroutines to run against logical processors.